dannybadu2004/tryhackme_notes/Advent-of-Cyber/Day06.md

 ## Overview
 In this room, we learned the **fundamentals of malware analysis** by analysing a malicious sample called **HopHelper.exe**.
-We explored both **static** and **dynamic** analysis techniques using industry-standard tools to understand malware behaviour, persistence, and network communication.
+We performed both **static** and **dynamic** analysis using real-world malware analysis tools to understand persistence, system interaction, and network communication.

 ---

 ## What is Malware Analysis?

-Malware analysis is the process of examining a malicious file to:
+Malware analysis is the process of examining malicious files to:
-- Understand how it works
+- Understand how they operate
 - Identify attacker techniques
 - Extract indicators of compromise (IOCs)
-- Create defensive measures
+- Improve defensive detection and response

-The goal is not fear, but **proactive defence**.

 ---